 CSAs are compiled by the National Institute of Regional and Spatial Analysis (NIRSA) on behalf of the Ordnance Survey Ireland (OSi) and in consultation with the Central Statistics Office (CSO).
 They typically contain between 50 and 200 dwellings and are nested within ED boundaries and are generally comprised either of complete townlands or neighbourhoods.
 SAPS are Census 2016 statistics produced for a range of geographical levels from state to CSAs.
 For zone system development, SAPS data linked to each of the 18,641 CSAs was used.

-Figure 4.1 below shows CSAs within SAPMAP15 for Limerick City, centred on People's Park in the city centre.
+Figure 4.1 shows CSAs within SAPMAP15 for Dublin City (as an example), centred on Phoenix Park.
 This exemplifies an important point to note about Small Areas, which is that their size can vary depending on population density.
 Since they are defined to include between 50 and 200 households, their size increases in low population density areas, such as parks and areas of high employment.